daydreamersAI/mango_env/README.md

 Features :
 two types of envs are together :
-1) Simple rl env based on the pyautogui module
+1) Simple rl env based on the pyautogui module - ( in env.py for now )
-2) Selenium based rl env that could take web actions - coming soon (positively on christmas eve)
+2) Selenium based rl env that could take web actions - coming soon
+3) Playwright based rl env with action traces - coming soon

 Below is some set of example actions being executed using this env which have been fed manually Try out your set of actions and have fun... :]